Quick check of Motivation and Homeschool Routines

 Apps and Online Learning.
 This post in German includes two interesting headings for you as English speaker: Check heading 1, introduction, for a YouTube link to a 10-min video in English (by Bark) on internet risks with kids.
 Check also heading N° 7 on international apps in various languages.
 To give you a glimpse: The final recommendation is a direct link to an intuitive game for pre-schoolers on German initial sounds and entirely for free.
 Just in case you’d like to translate words here you are with a free translation website.

 Pre-K & Special Ed.
-Check this post for Math activities at an early age.
+Check early Math activities.

 A schedule.
-If you are the type of person who needs a plan to getting things done, at all or if you prefer to start out with a general idea on the weight of subject hours per week feel free to go here for a class schedule suggestion for grades 1-4.
+If you are the type of person who needs a plan to getting things done, at all or if you prefer to start out with a general idea on the weight of subject hours per week feel free to see if this sample class schedule for grades 1-4 fits your homeschool routines.